 - Make posting facilities easily accessible and appropriate to the community needs.

-- Make letter deliveries to each local address five days a week, except for Bank Holidays.
+- Make standard letter deliveries to each local address five days a week, except for public holidays.

-- Collect post from all posting facilities five days a week and despatch it, except for Bank Holidays.
+- Collect post from all posting facilities five days a week Monday to Friday, except for public holidays.

 - Make parcel deliveries for all guaranteed items on Saturdays.